bmw-ece-ntust/multimedia-wireless-networks/notes/assignment-2.md

 * After that, the handover will be done by calling the `PerformSwitchAp` function at 60 seconds and 120 seconds.
 The first handover will switch 25% of the STAs from AP-A to AP-B, and the second handover will switch 50% of the STAs from AP-B to AP-A. The handover will also be saved in the CSV file.
 * The `LogThroughput` function is called to log the throughput of the simulation.
 The throughput is calculated based on the number of packets received at the APs and the time interval.
 The throughput is saved in a CSV file named [`throughput.csv`](../a2/results/throughput.csv) which can be found in the results folder.

-## 5. Results and analysis
+## 5. Results and Analysis

-This is the results of the simulation.
+This is the results of the simulation:

+### 5.1 Mac Address Results
-* First, the result of the MAC Address.
+First, the result of the MAC Address.
 The mac address will save the MAC address of the STAs in a CSV file.
 The table result:

 | STA         | MAC Address          |
 |-------------|----------------------|